stevepryde/xenon/README.md

 ## Status

-Xenon currently works as a drop-in replacement for Selenium Standalone in most cases, although 100% feature parity with Selenium is not a goal of Xenon.
+Xenon currently works as a drop-in replacement for Selenium Standalone 3.x in most cases, although 100% feature parity with Selenium is not a goal of Xenon.

+It may work with Selenium 4.x but has not been tested.

 Grid-like functionality is also supported (see "Running multiple nodes" below).